astrohart/MFR/MFR.Events.Common/README.md

 ##### Namespace

-MFR.Objects.Events.Common
+MFR.Events.Common

 ##### Summary

-Defines the data that is passed by all events of type [StatusUpdateEventHandler](#T-MFR-Objects-Events-Common-StatusUpdateEventHandler 'MFR.Objects.Events.Common.StatusUpdateEventHandler').
+Defines the data that is passed by all events of type [StatusUpdateEventHandler](#T-MFR-Objects-Events-Common-StatusUpdateEventHandler 'MFR.Events.Common.StatusUpdateEventHandler').

 <a name='M-MFR-Objects-Events-Common-StatusUpdateEventArgs-#ctor-System-String-'></a>
 ### #ctor(text) `constructor`

 ##### Summary

-Constructs a new instance of [StatusUpdateEventArgs](#T-MFR-Objects-Events-Common-StatusUpdateEventArgs 'MFR.Objects.Events.Common.StatusUpdateEventArgs') and returns a reference to it.
+Constructs a new instance of [StatusUpdateEventArgs](#T-MFR-Objects-Events-Common-StatusUpdateEventArgs 'MFR.Events.Common.StatusUpdateEventArgs') and returns a reference to it.

 ##### Parameters